Contextual Refinement of Translations: Large Language Models for Sentence and Document-Level Post-Editing: Approach: Adapting LLM for APE

 \subsection{Pipeline}

 Given a source sentence $s$, we use an NMT model to generate an initial translation $h_{NMT}$.
-Then for our APE model, we can just provide the $h_{NMT}$ alone and generate a fluent refinement.
-However, it does not contain the necessary information to predict the correct translation when the hypothesis from NMT is severely mistranslated but still fluent.
-Therefore, we decided to also use the source with the hypothesis as input and condition the LLM to generate the PE translation.
-Hence, we feed the source sentence and the initial translation to LLM and generate a refined hypothesis $h_{LLM}$.
-We define it formally below
+Then for our APE model, we do not provide the $h_{NMT}$ alone as it cannot distinguish when the hypothesis from NMT is severely mistranslated but still fluent.
+Hence, we feed the source sentence and the initial translation to LLM and generate a refined hypothesis $h_{LLM}$:

 where $\theta_{NMT}$ and $\theta_{LLM}$ are models trained for translation and APE.